Our plans to bring Center Parcs to Scotland

 The project represents an investment of £350m-£400m.
 During construction, it will generate 750-800 mainly regional jobs.
 Once operational, the village will create around 1,200 permanent and largely local jobs, offering significant career opportunities, including management positions.
 We aim to use local suppliers and contractors whenever possible.

-We plan to host a number of community events, starting at Hawick Rugby Club on Wednesday 12 February 2024, where we will display our initial plans and have members of the Center Parcs team available to answer any questions.
-We will share the dates and locations for these on this website and via email update – please sign up for emails to ensure you don’t miss updates on these events.
+We are holding a number of drop-in consultation events, with our next meeting at Denholm Village Hall on Wednesday 26 March 2025 (2pm to 7pm), where we will display our initial plans and have members of the Center Parcs team available to answer any questions.
+Please sign up for emails to ensure you don’t miss updates on these events.

 FAQs